 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare)

-The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-Here is a list of the State Health Insurance Assistance Programs in each state we serve:
+• The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
+In Montana, the SHIP is called State Health and Insurance Assistance Program.